-Opinion
+Qualified Opinion

-We have audited the consolidated financial statements of Town of Fairview (the "Municipality"), which comprise the consolidated statement of financial position as at December 31, 2021, and the consolidated statements of financial activities and accumulated operating surplus, changes in net financial assets and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Town of Fairview (the "Municipality"), which comprise the consolidated statement of financial position as at December 31, 2023, and the consolidated statements of financial activities and accumulated surplus, changes in net financial assets and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Municipality as at December 31, 2021, and the results of its operations, changes in its net financial assets and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Municipality as at December 31, 2023, and the results of its operations, changes in its net financial assets and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.

-Basis for Opinion
+Basis for Qualified Opinion